joycejoyce/100-days-of-code/log.md

 **Today's Progress:** 1) Use global variable "window.isTesting" to control script execution in HTML.
 2) Figuring out how to override BootStrap styles.

 **Thoughts:** The next task is to build a user friendly DB operation GUI.

+### Day 28: May 3, 2020

+**Today's Progress:** Start to make GUI of "DynamoDB Controller"

+**Thoughts:** Recently I feel kind of losing energy when coding.
+Maybe because I didn't make much progress on the HabitTracker project.
+But just remember: I'm learning along the journey!